Digital Marketing Tips & Advice For 2021

 11. Combine Sources With Data Studio

-Sam is the VP of business strategy at Futurety and works closely with clients to review their digital marketing analytics.
-With a diverse background in digital marketing, communications strategy and consumer research, Sam brings a wide range of expertise to his clients.
+Sam is the VP of business strategy at Futurety and works closely with clients to review their digital marketing data.
+With a diverse background in digital advertising, communications strategy and consumer research, Sam brings a wide range of expertise to his clients.

 We love looking at multiple data channels using free tools like Google Data Studio or PowerBI.
-Data Studio, in particular, is free, easy to learn, and allows for easy integration of Google Analytics data alongside Facebook analytics, Hubspot, Salesforce, and more.
+Data Studio, in particular, is free, easy to learn, and allows for easy integration of Google Analytics data alongside Facebook, Hubspot, Salesforce, and more.

 For any type of client deep-dive or monthly analytics reviews, we often build ad hoc Data Studio dashboards that allow us to put Google Analytics data alongside social media data in one blended chart, to find new insights around best days to run ads, optimal demographics, personalized messaging, and so on.